 Unrivalled expertise and experience in foul release coatings

-With over 17 years experience in foul release coatings we are very much aware of the performance characteristics of the technology on ships in service.
-International® Paint launched the first and original silicone based Intersleek® 425 in 1996, available for fast craft.
-In 1999 Intersleek®700 silicone technology was introduced delivering the benefits of foul release to deep sea scheduled vessels.
+With over 25 years experience in foul release coatings we are very much aware of the performance characteristics of the technology on ships in service.
+International® Paint launched the first and original silicone based Intersleek 425 in 1996, available for fast craft.
+In 1999 Intersleek 700 silicone technology was introduced delivering the benefits of foul release to deep sea scheduled vessels.

-In 2007 the introduction of Intersleek® 900, the original fluoropolymer technology, meant that foul release was available for all vessels above 10 knots.
-And now Intersleek®1100SR becomes, the first ever slime release coating for all vessels, even in warm waters and slow steaming.
-With over 1,600 individual applications, Intersleek® has the largest foul release track record within the industry.
-The Intersleek® brand is proven to deliver the very highest levels of fouling control.
+In 2007 the introduction of Intersleek 900, the original fluoropolymer technology, meant that foul release was available for all vessels above 10 knots.
+And now Intersleek 1100SR has become the optimal slime release coating for all vessels, even in warm waters and slow steaming.
+With over 1,600 individual applications, Intersleek has the largest foul release track record within the industry.
+The Intersleek brand is proven to deliver the very highest levels of biocide free fouling control.

-"Intersleek® is the latest in a continuing evolution of products from International® Paint designed to deliver significant through life operational, environmental and commercial benefits for vessel owners and operators worldwide".
+Intersleek is the latest in a continuing evolution of products from the International brand designed to deliver significant through life operational, environmental and commercial benefits for vessel owners and operators worldwide.